volopasse/Ramblings-of-a-hackintosher/Troubleshooting.md

 ![alt text](Pictures/kext-kp.jpg "Kext outdated KP")

+As you can see, this is a problem causing by Lilu.

 Just disabled this kext by press Space when Clover preparing to boot, then update your kext and reboot.